d-akara/eclipse-plugin-commander/README.md

 ### Sort
 Items which are normally sorted by rank or sorted by most recent can be sorted by name using this context action.

+### Export/Import
+All settings and history can be exported to and from a JSON file.
+Commander settings are per Eclipse configuration and Finder settings are per workspace.

+### Default view mode
+The default mode can be set that the dialog will open when launched.
+This can be `working` or `discovery`

 ![acronym column](/readme-images/context-sort.gif)